cazala/mnist/README.md

 ![mnist digits](http://i.ytimg.com/vi/0QI3xgXuB-Q/hqdefault.jpg "MNIST Digits")

-The goal of this library is to provide an easy-to-use way for training and testing [MNIST digits](https://en.wikipedia.org/wiki/MNIST_database) to neural networks (either in the browser or node.js).
+The goal of this library is to provide an easy-to-use way for training and testing [MNIST digits](https://en.wikipedia.org/wiki/MNIST_database) for neural networks (either in the browser or node.js).
 It includes [9926](https://www.youtube.com/watch?v=SiMHTK15Pik) different samples of mnist digits.
 I built this in order to work out of the box with [Synaptic](https://github.com/cazala/synaptic).

 ### Installation